 ...whereas the phase Publication will be completed automatically - hence process instances "remaining" there for longer than a few seconds will probably indicate ongoing problems with the uptime and reachability of the used services.

-It is useful to understand the architecture around history data in Camunda Platform 8.
+It is useful to understand the architecture around history data in Camunda 8.

-Note that the history architecture is very different in Camunda Platform 7.x, see Camunda Platform 7 User Guide.
+Note that the history architecture is very different in Camunda 7.x, refer to Camunda 7 User Guide.